How to redesign an existing website without erasing rankings

 Image Alt Tags:

-Use Image Alt Tags on every image – a short keyword-rich, relevant sentence that describes the content of the page / image is what’s needed.
+As you redesign an existing website, be sure to use Image Alt Tags on every image – a short keyword-rich, relevant sentence that describes the content of the page / image is what’s needed.

 Its essential to reinforce relevant keywords in every area of the page – Image ALT tags are an important location to insert one or more exact match search phrases.